-- Note: The module can be controlled both remotely and locally at the same time. - Note: Some modules do not support the remote control.
+- The module can be controlled both remotely and locally at the same time. - You will have to configure your remote control again in the following cases: - you inserted the module in another slot - you applied changes on applications while the module is not inserted in its slot.

+Note: Some modules do not support the remote control.